hoonzis/Pricer/README.md

     Chart.Line(fiveDaysAvg,Name="5 days avg")
 ] |> Chart.WithLegend true
 ```
 There are several ways of estimating the historical volatility of the stock.
-The standard and simplest method is Close To Close estimation when log returns based on closing prices are closed.
+The standard and simplest method is Close To Close estimation when log returns based on closing prices are compared.
 There is also a second mode for pricing volatility which uses opening prices, both described in [this blog](http://blog.quantitations.com/stochastic%20processes/2012/12/30/estimating-stock-volatility/)
 ```
 let ticker,data = MarketData.stock EURONEXT "ATI" (Some (DateTime.Now.AddDays -180.0)) (Some DateTime.Now)
 let vol = Stocks.estimateVol CloseVsClose data